9 - Earth Watercolour Swatches

 Earth watercolours - mixed pigments

 I prefer to use single pigment earth colours.
 Some of these are a mix of PY42 or PBr7 pigments, or a brown pigment with black.
-I don't think any are essential.
+I don't think any are essential, though sometimes I do mix my own custom earth colours.

 These swatches are painted and added as a guide.
 The intention is show the characteristics of each colour when painted.
 The colour reproduction is not perfect but hopefully will still be helpful used in conjunction with the manufacturer's website.
 Thank you to those of you, from Canada, Sweden, Australia and the USA, who have helped me with this section by sharing your favourite colours.
 If you notice errors please let me know so I can correct them.
 If you have artist quality watercolour that are not shown here and want to help me build up this resource, also please let me know :-)